Update your personalisation settings to view information about this course.

 Duration

 This program is delivered over a period of 12 to 24 months.
-The length of time to complete this qualification will depend on the location, study mode and units selected and how long individual students take to reach the required competency level.
+The length of time to complete this qualification will depend on the location, study mode and/or units selected and will vary depending upon how long a student takes to reach the required competency level.

 Intake